 A: Yes.
-Each individual employed by a pawn or secondhand business that has access to the Central Database must complete training once a year.
+Each individual employed by a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser that has access to the Central Database must complete training once a year.
 The Division will provide online training.
 See section 13-32a-112.1(1)(b).